-To ensure continued operational safety and reliability,
+To ensure continued operational safety and reliability:

-- Carry out repairs on the device only if they are expressly permitted. - Observe federal/national regulations pertaining to repair of an electrical device. - Use original spare parts and accessories from Endress+Hauser only.
+- Carry out repairs on the device only if they are expressly permitted. - Observe federal/national regulations pertaining to repair of an electrical device. - Use only original spare parts and accessories.

 2.5 Product safety